2i2c-org/team-compass/about/strategy.md

 **Rationale:**

 2i2c wishes to conduct focused development in collaboration with others in research and education.
-We wish to engage in several major projects that will support infrastructure that aligns with our mission, and that also feeds into our Collaborative JupyterHub Service.
+We wish to engage in several major projects that will support infrastructure that aligns with our mission, and that also feeds into our Managed JupyterHub Service.

 **Objectives:**